Resolving Library Installation Errors

 - Errors While Downloading m2Repository

-While building a Xamarin.Android app project, you may get build errors when Visual Studio or Xamarin Studio attempt to download and install dependency libraries.
+While building a Xamarin.Android app project, you may get build errors when Visual Studio or Visual Studio for Mac attempt to download and install dependency libraries.
 Many of these errors are caused by network connectivity issues, file corruption, or versioning problems.
 This guide describes the most common support library installation errors and provides the steps to work around these issues and get your app project building again.

 Errors While Downloading m2Repository